by Jenny Leigh Hodgins

 When you slow the tempo, you allow yourself enough space in your brain to be fully mindful of each practice goal, whether it is the notes, rhythm, fingering, dynamics, or all these combined.
 Play slowly enough you can completely master each aspect of the music.
 Be focused on whichever goals you have chosen to practice.
 You will gradually come away from piano practice with a deeper internal and physical grasp of the music.

 But playing music that is familiar to us at a deliberately slower tempo can also cause us to trip up.
 Making mistakes is, even more, the basis for the argument to slow your playing tempo.
 Thoroughly choose and focus on one practice goal at a time until you master each one of your selected goals.

 Underwater Slow Motion Effect

-What I suggest is to look at your music through a new lens.
+Look at your music through a new lens.
 Go to the extreme with your imagination.
-Pretend you’re playing through the musical phrase as if you are in an underwater film scene using a slow-motion effect.
+Pretend you are playing through the musical phrase as if you are in an underwater film scene using a slow-motion effect.

 Discovering Your Musical Weaknesses

 Playing slowly in this manner will reveal problem areas you had not discovered while playing at a faster tempo.
 Even better, playing slowly will allow you to more deeply and solidly master previously chosen practice goals.
 This kind of practice brings you much more quickly to the cognitive engagement necessary for lasting piano progress.

 Why?
 Because you are finally going slow enough to allow yourself fully conscious and consistent thinking toward your chosen practice goals.
 You may have thought you already surpassed this level of practice at your faster tempo.
 But the majority of the time, practicing at a slow tempo will take you further and, ironically, faster in piano progress.

 What To Do If You Keep Messing Up At The Piano